US Passport Processing Times Reduced by 2 Weeks: State Department

 0:00

 “Today, the State Department’s Bureau of Consular Affairs is reducing processing times for passports to 4–6 weeks, down from our prior commitment of 6–8 weeks,” the agency said in an Oct.
-3 press release.
-It is applicable for paper and online applications.
-Citizens who require expedited services will continue to experience processing times of 2–3 weeks.
+3 statement.
+It is applicable to paper and online applications.
+Citizens who require expedited services will continue to experience processing times of two to three weeks, according to the statement.

 “This announcement comes after months of issuing passports well under the 6–8 week commitment and showcases our progress to continuously improve the efficiency, equity, and accessibility of the U.S. passport application process,” the department stated.